The Congo Coffee Project: Supporting Survivors of Sexual Violence

 Bulenga Clinic

 Panzi Hospital worked with the World Bank to start an initiative called "One Stop Centers" in order to address sexual violence and bring basic health care needs to small communities in need of these services.
 The Bulenga Clinic, built in 2016, is situated next to the communities where coffee farmers who are members of the SOPACDI cooperative live.
-These farmers provide Equal Exchange with delicious coffee that is used for the Congo Coffee Project.
+These farmers have provided Equal Exchange with some of the delicious coffee that has been used for the Congo Coffee Project.
 Farmers at SOPACDI were happy to have access to medical services, and the leadership at the co-op was especially thrilled to see the funding from the Congo Coffee Project directly impact their own communities.
 Since the clinic was built, we've directed funds from the Congo Coffee Project to support local needs.
 In 2016, we helped to construct a water tank and to contribute to a larger water project through Panzi to build the systems and infrastructure needed to bring clean water to the clinic.

 The Bulenga clinic offers general medical services, and a special section of the building is dedicated to treating survivors of sexual violence.
 The building itself is small and at first, the clinic was unable to perform basic laboratory tasks due to the lack of space and equipment.
 The lead doctor of the clinic, Dr. Bwema, worked with the Panzi team to propose a project to construct a full-scale laboratory adjacent to the central clinic.
 This project was funded by Equal Exchange in 2019.

-Vocational Training for survivors of sexual violence at the Panzi Hospital in Bukavu, South Kivu, DRC
+2011-2015 // $50,000 // Vocational training for survivors of sexual violence at the Panzi Hospital in Bukavu, South Kivu, DRC.

-Want to Do More?
+Want to do more?

 Here are a few easy but important steps that you can take on behalf of the survivors of sexual violence in DRC and to support the Congo Coffee Project: